PGY2 ambulatory care residency

 - Develop a sound understanding of pharmacy practice management

-- Demonstrate proficiency in teaching in both didactic and small group learning environments
+- Provide teaching experiences in small group learning environments

 - Demonstrate exemplary verbal and written communication skills

-- Utilize a system for balancing multiple work-related and personal responsibilities
+- Establish a personalized system for balancing multiple work/life responsibilities

-- Understand the importance of professionalism through participation in pharmacy
+- Recognize the importance of professional development though participation in pharmacy organization activities

 The residency experiences are divided into half-day blocks (total of 10 half-days per week).
 All rotations are offered as longitudinal experiences with each rotation offered in quarterly blocks.
 The resident is required to take all of the Required Rotations in each of the quarters.
 However, the Elective Rotations only run for the specific quarter the resident is assigned (but these may be repeated in subsequent quarters if more experience in that specific area is desired).
 All longitudinal experiences are completed at the Dallas/Fort Worth VA Medical Center (VAMC) unless otherwise noted below.
 Required and Elective Rotations may change based on preceptor availability and program needs.

-- Pharmacotherapy clinics - Dallas and Fort Worth (2 to 3 - ½ days a week)
+- Pharmacotherapy Clinics - Dallas and Fort Worth (2 to 3 - ½ days a week, 12 months)

-- UT Southwestern – family medicine (1/2 day per week x 6 months)
+- UT Southwestern – Family Medicine (1/2 day per week, 3 months)

-- Academic: research project development / administrative time (1 to 2 ½ days a week)
+- Academic: research project development/administrative time (1 to 2 ½ days a week, 12 months)

-- HIV outpatient clinic (multidisciplinary clinic, pharmacist precepted)
+- Hematology/Oncology Outpatient Clinic (multidisciplinary clinic, pharmacist precepted)

 Teaching activities for residents are designed to complement practice activities while allowing the resident to experience a variety of teaching methods.
 Residents will be required to demonstrate skills necessary to function in an academic setting by completing the following activities: